Dog turds and clickbait are a match.

 I’ll take dog shit over big data any day.

-The post "My Dog Crapped in Front of a Church (you will believe what happened next)" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2017/05/dog-crapped-in-front-of-a-church/) on May 19, 2017.
+The post "My Dog Crapped in Front of a Church (you will believe what happened next)" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2017/05/dog-crapped-in-front-of-a-church/) on May 19, 2017.